iamitkapil/python-starter/README.md

 # python-starter
-goal is to test the self-hosted runner and agentic AI code review
+Goal is to test the self-hosted runner and agentic AI code review agent